 Oestrogen is vitally important for your heart, blood pressure, bone density, sleep, skin on your face, body and vaginal health.
 Progesterone is calming, it decreases anxiety and mood swings, fatigue and is so important for sleep.
 All women need testosterone for vitality, ambition, sharp mind, bone density, weight control and enjoyable sex.
 DHEA is your “joie de vivre” hormone it gives a sense of vitality, energy, drive, motivation and libido.
 Vitamin D is a hormone that is usually low in Northern Europe.
 It is important for mood, immunity, bone density it is thought to be vital to reduce the incident of auto-immune conditions.

-BHRT (Bio-identical Hormone Replacement Therapy) is a natural and personalised hormone therapy, used to balance your hormones for a healthier, happier life.
+BHRT (Bio-identical Hormone Replacement Therapy) is a personalised hormone therapy, used to balance your hormones for a healthier, happier life.

 Dr Victoria has attended the famous Marion Gluck Academy in London to learn how to treat individuals therapeutically with bio-identical oestrogen, progesterone, testosterone, DHEA and vitamin D. Victoria also has a certificate in Menopause Care after attending the Menopause Special Skills Module run by the Faculty of Sexual & Reproductive Healthcare and the British Menopause Society.
 Victoria’s expansive credentials mean you can rest assured you are in knowledgeable hands.